About the leaching process

 The temperature at which you process the acorns is important.
 Boiling or roasting precooks the starch and therefore cannot be used as a binder in any recipe.
 On the other hand, cold leached acorn meal will thicken when cooked, as eggs would do.

-Use hot leaching method for roasted snack burger patties, acorns, mock coffee, brittle or added in stews.
+Use hot leaching method for a roasted acorns snack, burger patties, mock coffee, brittle or added in stews.
 Alternatively, cold leaching method is best suited for baking flour.
 Please note you can still use hot leached acorn for baking, but you will need to add some extra binder.

 Remove shells before leaching: use a pair of gloves and a very sharp knife to cut the husks and remove the acorn meal.
 It’s fine to chop them in quarters if you intend to use them as flour or coffee.
 They are easier to cut like that and are faster to dry and leach than whole acorns.